The Wallace Library staff is committed to providing access to all collections, services, and programs to all members of the Wheaton Community.

 The nearest accessible parking spaces to the Library are located:

 - behind Balfour-Hood Campus Center (1 space, van accessible)

 - in Lot 8 (several spaces, van accessible, located in the rear of the Science Center and adjacent to Haas Athletic Center)

-The primary accessible entrance to the library is on the south side of the library stair tower facing the old Science Center.
-This entrance is on the Periodicals Level.
+The primary accessible entrance to the library is at the back of the building.
+From the Dimple, take the ramp on the right side of the library and follow the sidewalk around the back of the building.
+This entrance is near the Information Desk on the Periodicals Level.
 If you park in Lot 8, an accessible entrance in the rear of the Science Center provides access to the library through the Stacks Level.